comsysto/jenkins2-pipeline-lab/blogpost/Blogpost-draft.md

 ```

 The first thing is ``def switchContainer``.
 This is a Groovy variable declaration.
 As should
-be obvious to most being able to define variables and reference them in your script is a
+be obvious to most, being able to define variables and to reference them in your script is a
-good way to make your script more maintainable as it reduces the parts that change.
+good way to make your script more maintainable, as it reduces the parts that change.
 For example
-if we define variables for the IP addresses of our target server instead of repeating them
+if we define variables for the IP addresses of our target server, instead of repeating them
-again and again in the script we will have a lot easier time if we ever need to change them.
+again and again in the script, we will have a lot easier time if we ever need to change them.

-The next part (what we assigne the variable) is a Groovy Closure.
+The next part (what we assign the variable) is a Groovy Closure.
 This is Groovy's
 way of doing functional programming.
 If you are more familiar with Java this is kind
 of like the new Lambdas that where added in Java 8.
 What this allows us to do is
 reuse our code in multiple places.
 The code to start our Docker container is on a
 fundamental level the same for the DEVELOPMENT environment and the PRODUCTION environment.
-So we want to refactor out a function to do this instead of repeating the code in
+So we want to refactor out a function to do this, instead of repeating the code in
 multiple places.

 Also our Closure uses a list of variables.
-Everything before ``->`` is a varaible defined
+Everything before ``->`` is a variable, which is defined
 to be used in the Closure.
 These are then used in the body of the Closure.
 The body itself
 is a very basic script to pull a given Docker image to the server and replace a container
 with the given name with a new one using the new image.

-While this is already nice it is not yet showing of the real power of a higher programming
+While this is already nice, it is not yet showing of the real power of a higher programming
 language.
 For this we must move to where we invoke the Closure.

 ```groovy